Archean: Geology

 Plate tectonics likely started vigorously in the Hadean, but slowed down in the Archean.
 The slowing of plate tectonics was probably due to an increase in the viscosity of the mantle due to outgassing of its water.
 Plate tectonics likely produced large amounts of continental crust, but the deep oceans of the Archean probably covered the continents entirely.
 Only at the end of the Archean did the continents likely emerge from the ocean.
+The emergence of continents towards the end of the Archaean initiated continental weathering that left its mark on the oxygen isotope record by enriching seawater with isotopically light oxygen.

 Due to recycling and metamorphosis of the Archean crust, there is a lack of extensive geological evidence for specific continents.
 One hypothesis is that rocks that are now in India, western Australia, and southern Africa formed a continent called Ur as of 3,100 Ma.
-A differing conflicting hypothesis is that rocks from western Australia and southern Africa were assembled in a continent called Vaalbara as far back as 3,600 Ma.
+Another hypothesis, which conflicts with the first, is that rocks from western Australia and southern Africa were assembled in a continent called Vaalbara as far back as 3,600 Ma.
 Archean rock makes up only about 8% of Earth's present-day continental crust; the rest of the Archean continents have been recycled.

 By the Neoarchean, plate tectonic activity may have been similar to that of the modern Earth, although there was a significantly greater occurrence of slab detachment resulting from a hotter mantle, rheologically weaker plates, and increased tensile stresses on subducting plates due to their crustal material metamorphosing from basalt into eclogite as they sank.
 There are well-preserved sedimentary basins, and evidence of volcanic arcs, intracontinental rifts, continent-continent collisions and widespread globe-spanning orogenic events suggesting the assembly and destruction of one and perhaps several supercontinents.
 Evidence from banded iron formations, chert beds, chemical sediments and pillow basalts demonstrates that liquid water was prevalent and deep oceanic basins already existed.